livepeer/go-livepeer/doc/rtmpwebhookauth.md

 The webhook server should respond with HTTP status code `200` in order to authenticate / authorize the RTMP stream.
 A response with a HTTP status code other than `200` will cause the Livepeer node to drop the RTMP stream.

 The webhook may respond with an empty body.
-In this case, the `manifestID` property of the stream will taken from the URL.
-If the URL does not specify a manifest id, then it will be generated at random.
+In this case, the `manifestID` property of the stream will be taken from the RTMP URL.
+If the RTMP URL does not specify a manifest id, then it will be generated at random.
 Otherwise, the webhook endpoint should respond with a JSON object in the following format:

 ```json
 {